 Buyer Behavior (Behavioral Data)

-Craig Elias, author of the book SHiFT, is an authority on trigger events in sales.
+Trigger events look at the common causes that trigger certain actions.
+For instance, Craig Elias, author of the book SHiFT, is an authority on trigger events in sales.
 His data suggests that a change in vendors is triggered by changing account managers 28% of the time.
-This behavioral data signals interest, from which you can decide the challenge they’re facing and how you can help solve it.

-- Interactions with your content (eBooks, webinar, whitepapers, etc.)
+- Activity metrics and Interaction with your content (eBooks, webinars, whitepapers, etc.)

 - Job postings